openPupil/PyPupilEXT/README.md

 ```

 **Example 2:**  Run a pupil detection algorithm on an eye image and fit an ellipse around the pupil contour.

+For this example, you can use the provided test image in this repository in ``tests/1.bmp``.
+Note that if you use your own images, you need to adjust the parameters of the pupil detection algorithm to match your image resolution.
+For this, adjust the ``pure.maxPupilDiameterMM`` and ``pure.pure.minPupilDiameterMM`` appropriately.
+The ``pupil.outline_confidence`` value can be used as an estimate of how well the pupil fit worked.
+A value of 1 indicates a perfect ellipse fit around the pupil's contour.
+It is also possible to adjust the parameters of pupil detection algorithm in the GUI of PupilEXT (Link: [https://github.com/openPupil/Open-PupilEXT](https://github.com/openPupil/Open-PupilEXT)) and then transfer the values into your python script.

 ```python
 import pypupilext as pp